Disable Plugins from your WP Admin Area Start by navigating to your /wp-admin/ area and login through your web browser.

 This method is very easy and anyone can do it right away to have a more secure admin username for a WordPress site.

-Check Error Logs on Server Check the public_html/error_log file by using File Manager or your FTP client.
+Check Error Logs on Server If your web hosting plan uses cPanel check the public_html/error_log file by using File Manager or your FTP client.
 It provides very important error logging to issues you may be experiencing with your website.

 Here you will find extra tips that we want to share with you to help build and manage your Wordpress website(s).